mbeveridge/SDG-API_Extreme-Poverty/README.md

 ---

 Continued instead with `Extreme-Poverty.ipynb`, I could pass variables between Python cells, but failed to convert the JSON data into a dataframe for **pandas** (and hopefully then **dplyr** and **ggplot2**) to use.
-This might be due to the 'meta' data at the end, but I haven't solved the issue yet.
+This might be due to the 'meta' data at the end [^1], but I haven't solved the issue yet.

 ---

 Continued instead with the csv version of the dataset (`poverty-190.csv`), which doesn't have the 'meta' data, and a new RMarkdown notebook (`Extreme-Poverty_R-only.Rmd`) with only R, not Python as well.

-R didn't like `-` in column headings, so changed those.
-Couldn't find an explanation/dictionary of the 3 numerical fields (initially `value-1`, `value-2`, `value-3`), despite going back through links and documents.
-It's guessable in this case (% of population), but still don't know why there are 3 columns, as for any given row they seem to have the same value (or `value-3` is blank)
+R doesn't like `-` in column headings, so changed those.
+Couldn't find an definition/dictionary [^2] for the 3 numerical fields (initially `value-1`, `value-2`, `value-3`), despite going back through links and documents.
+It's guessable in this case (% of population), but still don't know why there are 3 separate fields [^3], as for any given row they seem to have the same value (or `value-3` is blank)

-Not a lot to play with.
-The zipped csv data also contained `enity.csv` (where the API data didn't), which I JOINED, in order to use the `region` field.
+Not a lot of fields to play with, for the effort.
+There was also an `enity.csv` file (which the API data didn't have) [^4], which I JOINED, in order to use the `region` field.
 And then did a few quick visualisations, which I enjoyed.
 (They can be seen in the 'knitted' `Extreme-Poverty_R-only.md`, and a couple of them are on this page, below.)

-Would have been more scope for regional aggregations etc if `poverty-190.csv` contained population numbers, rather than just fields calculated from them.
+Would have been more scope for regional aggregations etc if `poverty-190.csv` contained population numbers, rather than just fields calculated from them [^5].
 The (apparent) [original source](http://iresearch.worldbank.org/PovcalNet/povDuplicateWB.aspx) does have them ...but not an API :)

 ---